-You must submit your claim to us within 365 days (for medical claims) and within three years (for drug claims) of the date you received the service, item, or drug.
+You must submit your claim to us within 365 days of the date you received the service, or item.

 Contact Member Services if you have any questions (phone numbers are printed on the back cover of this booklet).
 If you don't know what you should have paid, or you receive bills and you don't know what to do about those bills, we can help.
 You can also call if you want to give us more information about a request for payment you have already sent to us.